hchinae/punctuation_prediction/report/report.md

 During evaluation and inference, the same preprocessing pipeline is used: tokenizing the text, replacing punctuation with <punctuation> placeholders, and generating ground truth labels.
 This ensures consistent formatting between training and evaluation without exposing the model to unseen data during vocab construction.

 ## Experiments
 We began with standard hyperparameters and applied light tuning to improve performance.
-This included increasing dropout to reduce overfitting and reducing the hidden layer size to limit model capacity.
+This included increasing dropout to reduce overfitting and reducing the hidden layer size to limit model capacity — since the dataset is relatively small and the model was prone to overfitting during early experiments.

 Final Hyperparameters: